tech-warriors-corporation/harvtech-vegetables-health-ai/README.md

 # Vegetables Health
-The AI project to assess the health of vegetables.
+The AI project to assess the vegetables health.

 ## Roadmap:
 - [ ] Create a REST API to use this code.